ncl7/MiniProject1/GitCommands/GitPull.md

+# Git Pull

-On this page, I will define Pull and its importance in the Git Workflow
+On this page, I will define **Pull** and its importance in the Git Workflow.

 Git pull takes all the changes you don’t have from one repository (git fetch) and merges (git merge) those changes into a branch you are currently working on.